menata-id/menata/specification/006-view.md

 # Purpose

-A Page defines how Business Knowledge is presented to users.
+A View defines how Business Knowledge is organized and presented for a particular business purpose.

-Pages organize Business Information for different business activities.
+Views help people interact with Business Knowledge.

 They describe presentation intent.